 Uber promised to learn from these mistakes, so why don’t we do the same?
 As you can see, the security of user data is vital for a location-aware app.
 Make sure that your app is compliant with the highest standards of the country or countries where your target audience is.
 For example, being compliant with the General Data Protection Regulation is crucial for any company that stores and processes data of users in the European Union.
 For US businesses working with user data, it’s necessary to comply with the Patriot Act, Safe Harbor Act, and Privacy Act, along with the Privacy Shield security standards.
 Most probably, you’ll need to consult a legal adviser and hire data security professionals to make sure that you protect the user data in your location-aware app.

-Hopefully, our advice can help you with choosing the industry and idea to create a custom geolocation app.
+Hopefully, our advice can help you with choosing the industry and idea to create a custom geolocation app and explained how to build it.
 If you need help from experienced app developers, we’d be glad to walk you from concept to fully operating product.